-The well-qualified and dynamic group of academic staff of the department is the foremost treasure of the department who builds the professionals from the undergraduate's ready for challenges beyond university life.
+The well-qualified and dynamic group of academic staff of the department is the foremost treasure of the department who professionals builds the from undergraduate's ready for challenges beyond university life.
 They provide the students with theoretical, technological and industrial strengths supporting the students' outlook towards industry.
 The academic staff members of the DCPE always strive to develop the department as a place of excellence for the students.